Luke Raley Preview, Player Props: Rays vs. Twins

 Luke Raley At The Plate

-- In 14.4% of his games this year, he has gone deep, and 4.6% of his trips to the plate.
+- In 14.3% of his games this year, he has hit a long ball, and 4.5% of his trips to the plate.

-- In 29.7% of his games this year, Raley has driven in at least one run.
-In 12 of those games (10.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 29.5% of his games this season, Raley has had at least one RBI.
+He's picked up more than one in 10.7% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.